 Option Description archives Comma-separated list of archives to be extracted into the working directory of each executor.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . executor-cores Number of processor cores to allocate on each executor.
+For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . executor-cores Number of processor cores to allocate on each executor.
 Alternatively, you can use the spark.executor.cores property. executor-memory Maximum heap size to allocate to each executor.
 Alternatively, you can use the spark.executor.memory property. num-executors Total number of YARN containers to allocate for this application.
 Alternatively, you can use the spark.executor.instances property. queue YARN queue to submit to.
-For more information, see Assigning Applications and Queries to Resource Pools.
+For more information, see Assigning Applications and Queries to Resource Pools .
 Default: default.